Known limitations

 Status: Coming.

-In-app eval that runs a probe set against a trained model and produces a graded table is not yet built.
+In-app eval that runs your probe set against a trained model and produces a graded table is not yet built.
 Held-out split detection (auto-attaching an HF dataset's validation split as eval), mid-training eval passes, LLM-judge integration, and common benchmark runners (MMLU, HumanEval, MT-Bench) are all on the roadmap.

 Dataset export from Data Craft